 - Juliana Armbrust, class of 2002, is an audio mixer for the Steve Harvey show, produced in Chicago.

-- Eric Wedemeyer, class of 2011, is an associate sound designer for NetherRealm Studios, the developer of Mortal Kombat.
+- Eric Wedemeyer, class of 2011, is a sound designer for the Call of Duty video games.

 - Shane Hendrickson, class of 2010, is an engineer at I.V.
 Lab studio in Chicago.